ChankiWu/BachelorCapstoneProject/README.md

 # BachelorCapstoneProject

+### This is a Chatbot based on Dialogflow and Web Speech API.
-### This is Bachelor's Capstone Project for undergrad's last dance.
+#### Besides, this is Bachelor's Capstone Project for undergrad's last dance.

 Following is how this web app works: